arnab-4/pokemon-day/README.md

 # Pokemon Website

 Welcome to the Pokemon Website!
-This project, created by Arnab Manna, allows you to explore information about Pokemon using the Pokemon API.
+This React.js project, created by Arnab Manna, allows you to explore information about Pokemon using the Pokemon API.
+The user interface is designed with Tailwind CSS, providing a clean and responsive experience.
 You can search for specific Pokemon, view their height, weight, and type, and even discover the Pokemon of the day on the front page.

 ## Features